mags0ft/spamfilter/docs/results.md

 `Result.result`: resulting, sanitized string.

-`Result.original`: the string before getting passed through the filtering machines.
+`Result.original`: the string before getting passed through the filtering pipelines.

 `Result.changes_made`: how many changes have been commited to the string by the filters.